-After an investigation is completed, the board of nursing (BON) reviews all the investigative data and determines whether or not a violation of the nurse practice act occurred.
-The BON then makes a decision whether to close the case, move to informal proceedings to settle the case, suggest an alternative program or proceed to filing formal charges and presenting evidence at a formal hearing.
+After the investigation is completed, the BON makes a decision whether to close the case, move to a settlement conference, suggest an alternative program or proceed to filing formal charges and presenting evidence at a hearing.
 An important part of the disciplinary process is providing the subject nurse an opportunity to respond to the allegations and present her/his side of the case.

 Alternative to Discipline Programs

 Alternative-to-discipline (ATD) programs are voluntary, non-public and non-disciplinary programs for specific violations of the nurse practice act.
 Most jurisdictions offer non-disciplinary ATDs for Substance Use Disorder.